-When you find a nursing home for a parent, you do so thinking they’ll be safe.
+When you find a nursing home for a parent, you think they’ll be safe.
 However, sometimes the move doesn’t always go as well as you’d hope.

-Sadly a common problem that may arise is resident on resident assaults or abuse.
-According to the National Center for Victims of Crime they make up 22% of all abuse cases in nursing homes, and it’s expected that many more are left unreported.
+Sadly a common problem that may arise is resident-on-resident abuse.
+According to the National Center for Victims of Crime, they make up 22% of all abuse cases in nursing homes, and it’s expected that many more are left unreported.

 The abuse can be physical, sexual, emotional, material, or verbal.
-It may be a one-off assault or ongoing abuse.
+It may be an ongoing or a one-time experience for the resident.

-The injury attorneys at Phoenix Accident and Injury Law Firm near you have significant experience in helping clients who have been a nursing home abuse victim, including from resident assault.
-Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we can meet in-person at our nearby offices, over the phone, or video call.
-You can contact us for a free consultation, or read on to find out more.
+The injury attorneys at Phoenix Accident and Injury Law Firm near you have significant experience in helping clients who have been nursing home abuse victims, including from resident aggression.
+Our offices are conveniently located in nearby Chandler, Peoria, and North Phoenix, and we can meet in person at our nearby offices, over the phone, or via video call.
+You can contact us for a free consultation or read on to find out more.

 If you are unsure whether or not you can afford an attorney, don’t worry.
 We only get paid when you settle.
 Check out our Attorney Fees Calculator to find out more.

-This article will help explain what causes resident assault and what nursing homes must do to manage it.
+This article will help explain what causes resident aggression and abuse and what nursing homes must do to manage it.

-There have been multiple studies into resident assault and abuse.
+There have been multiple studies into resident aggression and abuse.
 Although the causes will vary in each situation, common contributors include: